 ARCS (ARenas for Cooperation through Citizen Science) is a cooperation project between the University of Gothenburg, the Swedish University of Agricultural Sciences, the University of Umeå and the non-profit organization "VA (Public & Science)".
 The goal is to create a national web portal for CS.

 Since 2011, the national non-profit foundation Ibercivis has been committed to building CS initiatives.
 It also coordinates the Ciencia Ciudadana en Espana.
 On a local level, the CS office Oficina de Ciencia Ciudadana de Barcelona was founded in Barcelona in 2012 by the Cultural Institute of the City of Barcelona.
-The aim of the office is to bundle local CS projects and thereby to tackle social and ecological challenges of the city together with citizens, as well as to create a teaching and learning space for new initiatives.
+The aim of the office is to bundle local citizen science projects and thereby to tackle social and ecological challenges of the city together with citizens, as well as to create a teaching and learning space for new initiatives.

 The Environmental social science research group (ESSRG) is particularly active in Hungary.
-In addition to "classic" CS projects, a number of do-it-yourself projects are advertised on the platform.

 NORTH AND SOUTH AMERICA